-It started off as a challenge posed by a dentist who just so happened to be his brother.
+It started off as a challenge posed by a dentist who just happened to be his brother.

 Ralph and his colleagues weren’t happy with the dental filling materials available to them in 1958.
-The material was hard to work with and often failed, inevitably sending cavity-stricken patients back to their chairs for a filler replacement.
+The material was hard to work with and often failed, sending cavity-stricken patients back to their chairs for a replacement.

 “Ralph's challenge was to develop a better filling material and I accepted, thinking that there was no one better suited to study the amalgam’s shortcomings and improve or replace it with something better, than a metallurgist like myself,” says William Youdelis, who taught materials engineering at the University of Windsor from 1965 to 1996.

 Dr. Youdelis’s solution, called Dispersalloy, not only outlived and outperformed conventional amalgam fillings, it was sold to Johnson & Johnson to meet the increased demands of the U.S. and European markets.
 In 1993, the Academy of Operative Dentistry recognized his contribution with a Hollenback Memorial Prize, making him the second Canadian at that time to win.

 “When reflecting on my own successes, I realized the critical role played by my PhD studies and decided that I’d like to make a gift to the University of Windsor to support graduate students,” Youdelis says about establishing a fellowship with a $300,000 donation through a stock securities transfer.